open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 |`#>`|`text[]`|Get the JSON object at specified path.|`'{"a": {"b":{"c": "foo"}}}'::json#>'{a,b}`'|`{"c": "foo"}`|
 |`#>>`|`text[]`|Get the JSON object at specified path as `text`.|`'{"a":[1,2,3],"b":[4,5,6]}'::json#>>'{a,2}'`|`3`|

-**Note:** There are parallel variants of these operators for both the `json` and `jsonb` data types.
+> **Note** There are parallel variants of these operators for both the `json` and `jsonb` data types.
 The field, element, and path extraction operators return the same data type as their left-hand input \(either `json` or `jsonb`\), except for those specified as returning `text`, which coerce the value to `text`.
 The field, element, and path extraction operators return `NULL`, rather than failing, if the JSON input does not have the right structure to match the request; for example if no such element exists.

 Operators that require the `jsonb` data type as the left operand are described in the following table.
 Many of these operators can be indexed by `jsonb` operator classes.
 For a full description of `jsonb` containment and existence semantics, see [jsonb Containment and Existence](#topic_isx_2tw_mq).
 For information about how these operators can be used to effectively index `jsonb` data, see [jsonb Indexing](#topic_aqt_1tw_mq).